marcospgp/buildtogether-site/index.md

 hold each other accountable and prioritize the important things each person has to say.

-We are each other's initial audience.
-Initial traction is critical to getting your work in front of other people, and relying on luck and timing is not reliable.

-Geographical position matters - human proximity is important.
-We want to make it easy for people to know what's happening closer to them, along the lines of Pieter Level's work on [Nomad List](https://nomadlist.com/).

 To join, simply go to `discord.gg/AN74_XJ`, replacing the underscore with the first letter in the word "Zebra" (uppercase).